The Hondius Composite Map of Virginia, Responsible for Perpetuating Misconceptions for a Century and a Half

-Nice example of Hondius's important map of Virginia and the Carolinas, from the Mercator-Hondius Atlas Sive Cosmographie . . .
+Fine example of Jodocus Hondius's important map of Virginia and the Carolinas, from the Mercator-Hondius Atlas Sive Cosmographie . . .

-Hondius utilized John White's map of Virginia and Jacques Le Moyne's map of Florida to create what amounts to a composite of these two tremendously important late 16th Century maps of the region.
-The map has a profound impact on the mapping of the region for much of the 17th Century and became the prototype map for the region until the Ogilby-Moxon "Discription of Carolina" ca. 1672.
-The gold-bearing mountains of Apalatcy, the lake fed by the great waterfall, the lake with the unseen shore, Lake Sarrope, the French names for the rivers, the location for the French fort at Port Royal: these and many other details are based on Le Moyne.
+Hondius utilized John White's map of Virginia and Jacques Le Moyne's map of Florida to create what is basically a composite of these two important late 16th-century Virginia maps.
+The map had a profound impact on the mapping of the region for much of the 17th century and became the prototype map for the region until the Ogilby-Moxon "Description of Carolina" ca. 1672.

-In addition to creating a composite, Hondius does contribute additional information to the composite.
-The large lake with the opposite shore invisible, which in Le Moyne lies in a southwesterly direction from the mouth of the River May, has been moved northward to the foothills of the Apalatcy Montes.
+In addition to creating a composite, Hondius does contribute some new information.
+The large lake with the opposite shore invisible, which in Le Moyne lies in a southwesterly direction from the mouth of the River May, having been moved northward to the foothills of the Apalatcy Montes.
 This makes the River May flow in a southeasterly direction instead of in the A-shaped course given by Le Moyne.
-Hondius drew upon other maps for his source, including Mercator's World map of 1569, the second edition of Ortelius' map of America (1584), and Wytfliet's map of the Southeast, first issued in 1597, in which the river Sola flows in a southeasterly direction from the mountains.
+This reflects the additional sources used in the making of the map, including Mercator's World map of 1569, the second edition of Ortelius' map of America (1584), and Wytfliet's map of the Southeast, first issued in 1597, in which the river Sola flows in a southeasterly direction from the mountains.

-A wild turkey and other game are illustrated, along with sea monsters, an indigenous canoe, sailing ships, and other attractive decorative elements.
+A turkey and wild other game are engraved, along with sea monsters, an indigenous canoe, sailing ships, and other attractive decorative elements.
 THe map includes two cartouches and two insets of Floridian and Virginian cities.

 Jodocus Hondius the Elder (1563-1612), or Joost de Hondt, was one of the most prominent geographers and engravers of his time.
 His work did much to establish Amsterdam as the center of cartographic publishing in the seventeenth century.
 Born in Wakken but raised in Ghent, the young Jodocus worked as an engraver, instrument maker, and globe maker.